DocumentWDP-2

 7.4 PascalCase Enforcement

-Note: The regex allows any mix of uppercase/lowercase after the first character.
-However, PascalCase is strongly recommended for readability:
+Note: The regex permits any mix of uppercase/lowercase after the first character.
+However, PascalCase is RECOMMENDED for readability:

 8. Hash Canonical Form#